wikimedia/mediawiki-extensions-EventLogging/devserver/README.md

 // batches of queued events.
 That's annoying in a dev env.
 $wgEventLoggingQueueLingerSeconds = 1;

-// By settings $wgEventLoggingStreamNames to false, we instruct EventLogging
+// By setting $wgEventLoggingStreamNames to false, we instruct EventLogging
 // to not use any EventStreamConfig.
 Instead, all streams will be seen as
 // if they are configured and registered.
 See the EventStreamConfig
 // [README](https://gerrit.wikimedia.org/r/plugins/gitiles/mediawiki/extensions/EventStreamConfig/+/master/README.md//mediawiki-config)